opencpn-radar-pi/radar_pi/README.md

 Acknowledgements
 ----------------
-The authors wish to thank Dave Register for providing OpenCPN and the Garmin radar plugin, from which this plugin was derived.
+The authors wish to thank @bdbcat (Dave Register) for providing OpenCPN and the Garmin radar plugin, from which this plugin was derived, and @nohal (Pavel) for contributing the package installers.